-K. CONFORMANCE WITH GENERAL, TRANSPORTATION AND SPECIFIC PLANS
+K. CONFORMANCE WITH GENERAL, TRANSPORTATION, AND SPECIFIC PLANS

-- 1. Consistency with General and Specific Plans.
-Mono LAFCO will approve changes of organization or reorganization only if the proposal is consistent with the general plan and relevant specific plans and transportation plans of the applicable planning jurisdiction. - 2.
-Planning Jurisdiction.
-The applicable planning jurisdiction is as follows: - a.
-For areas within a city's sphere of influence, the city is the applicable planning jurisdiction. - b.
-For areas outside a city's sphere of influence, Mono County is the applicable planning jurisdiction. - 3.
+Consistency with General and Specific Plans.
+Mono LAFCO will approve changes of organization or reorganization only if the proposal is consistent with the general plan and relevant specific plans and transportation plans of the applicable planning jurisdiction.

+- 2. Planning Jurisdiction.
+The applicable planning jurisdiction is as follows: - For areas within a city's sphere of influence, the city is the applicable planning iurisdiction; and - For areas outside a city's sphere of influence, Mono County is the applicable planning jurisdiction. - 3.
 Notification of Consistency.
-Prior to consideration of the application and proposal by Mono LAFCO, the applicable planning jurisdiction shall advise Mono LAFCO in writing whether the proposal meets all applicable consistency requirements of state law, including internal consistency.
-If the applicable planning jurisdiction is also applying to Mono LAFCO by Resolution of Application, such findings may be included in the Resolution.
-Mono LAFCO shall retain independent discretion to determine consistency and may require additional information if necessary, particularly where the proposal involves an amendment to the general plan of the applicable planning jurisdiction - 4.
+Prior to consideration of the application and proposal by Mono LAFCO, the applicable planning jurisdiction shall be requested to advise Mono LAFCO in writing whether the proposal meets all applicable consistency requirements of state law, including internal consistency.
+If the applicable planning jurisdiction is also applying to Mono LAFCO by Resolution of Application, such findings may be included in the resolution.
+Mono LAFCO shall retain independent discretion to determine consistency and may require additional information if necessary, particularly where the proposal involves an amendment to the general plan of the applicable planning jurisdiction. - 4.
 Consistency Found Adequate.
 For purposes of this standard, the proposal shall be deemed consistent if the proposed use is: - a.
-Consistent with the applicable General Plan designation and text; - b.
-The applicable general plan is legally adequate and internally consistent; and - c.
+Consistent with the applicable general plan designation and text; and - b.
 The anticipated types of services to be provided are appropriate to the land use designated for the area. - 5.
-Prezoning or Planning.
-All territory proposed for annexation must be specifically planned and/or prezoned by the planning agency.
-The prezoning or zoning of the territory must be consistent with its general plan and sufficiently specific to determine the likely intended use of the property.
+Pre-zoning or Planning.
+All territory proposed for annexation must be specifically planned and/or pre-zoned by the planning agency.
+The pre-zoning or zoning of the territory must be consistent with its general plan and sufficiently specific to determine the likely intended use of the property.
 State law permits no subsequent change to the zoning by a city for a period of two years under most circumstances.